 At Intelus Agency we handle lead generation and appointment setting to ensure that your sales team can focus on building their sales approach and closing the deal once they sit down with their prospects at the meeting we set for them.

 Our approach uses several tactics, including manual LinkedIn lead generation, newsfeed content posting on LinkedIn, and traffic conversion with targeted ads on LinkedIn.
-To learn more about our services, check out our site.

 Whether you outsource your B2B appointment setting or not, ensure you're working the steps and focusing on high-quality leads!
 You know your business is the best; now, ensure you're finding the right customers to sell your unique products to.